szecsi2/kubeflask/README.md

 <h3>Setup minikube to use local Docker images</h3>

 - Set the environment variables with eval $(minikube docker-env)
-- Build the image with the Docker daemon of Minikube (eg docker build -t my-image .)
+- Build the image with the Docker daemon of Minikube (eg docker build --build-arg "GIT_SHA=${GIT_SHA}" --tag kubeflask .docker)
-- Set the image in the pod spec like the build tag (eg my-image)
+- Set the image in the pod spec like the build tag (eg kubeflask)
 - Set the imagePullPolicy to Never, otherwise Kubernetes will try to download the image.
 - When terraform timeout with flask app deployment.
 Workaround for this use case is to add wait = false to the "helm_release"